OTS recommends major shake-up of IHT Regime

 - Lifetime gifts

-- Interactions with Capital Gains Tax
+- Interactions with Capital Gains Tax (CGT)

-- Businesses and Farms – Agricultural Property Relief (APR) and Business Property Relief (BPR)
+- Businesses and farms – Agricultural Property Relief (APR) and Business Property Relief (BPR).

 There are currently a number of exemptions from IHT relating to lifetime gifts.
 Most of these exemptions have not changed since the 1980s and need updating.
-The OTS recommends that the various gift exemptions currently available should be simplified and consolidated and suggest the possibility of replacing these with a single, higher personal gifts allowance.
+The OTS recommends that the various gift exemptions currently available should be simplified and consolidated and suggests the possibility of replacing these with a single, higher personal gifts allowance.

 Interactions with Capital Gains Tax

 According to the OTS report, the government should consider removing the capital gains uplift on death where a relief or exemption from IHT applies (such as a spouse exemption, APR or BPR).
 Instead, the OTS suggests, the recipient of an asset on death should be treated as acquiring the asset at the historic base cost of the person who has died.

-Businesses and Farms (APR and BPR)
+Businesses and farms (APR and BPR)

 Lorraine Wilson is a Solicitor in Weightmans’ Wills Trusts and Estates Team, if you have any queries regarding this article, please contact Lorraine on 0161 214 0532 or firstname.lastname@example.org.